 It's a Wonderful Life (1946)

-It's a Wonderful Life, Frank Capra's beloved tale of a man who loses his inner compass and finds his way back again needs no introduction.
+It's a Wonderful Life is Frank Capra's beloved tale of a man who loses his inner compass and finds his way back again.
 Jimmy Stewart's famously amorous speeches in which he promises to lasso the moon for his one true love and later condemns plastics, ground floors, and marriage (in that order) are the ultimate in silver-screen soliloquizing.

 Nothing Like The Holidays (2008)